joeatwork/coach/README.md

 $ cargo test
 ```

-coach also ships with some simple fuzz tests, but at this writing they are broken in rust nightly.
+coach also ships with some simple fuzz tests.
+They require

-To try and run the fuzz tests, use
+the nightly toolchain and as such don't run reliably, but
+if your toolchain is working you can run them with:

 ```sh
 $ cargo +nightly fuzz run parser